 - Assessment schedule.
-All countries should expect to receive a Co-Creation Brief, an Action Plan Review, and a Results Report from the IRM.
-For countries with four-year action plans, the IRM will offer an "implementation check-in" after two years of implementation.
-The check-in is a transparency and accountability moment for the country's OGP process through which it will begin research on the implementation of commitments and encourage reflection on achievements, challenges, and opportunities going forward. - Co-creation of consecutive action plan.
+In 2024, the IRM will initiate Midterm Assessments for four-year action plans at the halfway point.
+This assessment will evaluate refreshed commitments and the refresh process.
+It will also provide a general update on implementation progress and processes at the two year mark. - Co-creation of consecutive action plan.
 The Support Unit recommends that countries co-create their next action plan during the final months of implementation of the current action plan.